ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Results

 \textbf{Absolute Bid}: As the abundance of resources increases, the minimum successful bid $p$ decreases.
 In conditions of abundant resources, survival is reasonably assured, leading players to commit less money to competition.
 Conversely, in conditions of resource scarcity, competition intensifies, prompting players to invest more money in survival.

 \textbf{Bidding Trends}: For experiments with scarce resources (Experiments 1 and 4), the minimum successful bid initially rises rapidly, then decreases as the game progresses (after 10 days).
 However, for experiments with abundant resources (Experiments 3 and 6), there is a monotonic upward trend throughout the entire game, but with a more moderate increase.
+In games where survival is guaranteed, as the total accumulated wealth increases, inflation occurs.